80 millions Pakistanis suffering from Physiological, mental illness: Dr Ayesha

-ISLAMABAD, May 21 (APP):Renowned Parapsychologist, hypnotherapist and Spiritual healer Dr .Ayesha Ali on has said that around 80 million Pakistanis are suffering from Physiological ,neurotic disorder and facing spiritual ,physical ,mental and emotional illness all over the country.
+ISLAMABAD, May 21 (APP):Renowned Parapsychologist, hypnotherapist and Spiritual healer Dr .Ayesha Ali has said that around 80 million Pakistanis are suffering from Physiological ,neurotic disorder and facing spiritual ,physical ,mental and emotional illness all over the country.

 Pakistan has 59.7 percent of young people, which was second largest of total population are not getting equal opportunities of education ,health, employment and lacking the life style according to the international standards causing distress and anxiety in young population of the country, said Dr. Ayesha in addressing to the press conference in National Press Club (NPC) Islamabad here on Sunday.